hiway/mastodon-filter/README.md

 #### Share / backup filter keywords

+Backup your existing filter to a file by redirecting output.
+Share the file with friends or strangers if you like.
+They can then use it to create their own filters.

 ```
 $ mastodon-filter show TITLE > WORDLIST-FILE
 ```

 #### Create a filter from a wordlist

+Have a list of words you want to filter?
+Someone shared their wordlist?
+Import it into your account and create a new filter.
+Filter titles must be unique.
+Use the `list` command to see your existing filters.

 ```
 $ mastodon-filter create TITLE WORDLIST-FILE